In theory, getting a mortgage as a locum doctor should be easy, what with:

 - NHS staff shortages & COVID (did I mention those, already?)

 What’s not to like about locums as a mortgage applicant?

-On the surface, everything looks rosy.
-But dig a little deeper and you’ll find locum doctor income – and the structure thereof – can be labyrinthine.
+On the surface, being a flexible health professional ticks all a lender’s boxes.
+But dig a little deeper and you’ll find locum doctor income—and the structure thereof—labyrinthine.

 The red tape around working as a locum doctor

 In August 2013, the NHS produced a 16-page document on how to work as a locum doctor.
 16. Pages.
 Can you imagine what that says to a mortgage advisor when they come to look up how to assess your income?
 Yikes!

 On top of that, the BMA has outlined its own employment guidance for junior doctors taking on Locum Work.

 First, the intention to work such hours must go through the NHS Staff Bank.
 The union’s outline can then fluctuate, depending on adoption or not of WTR.
 Those hours are then subject to negotiation at local level through the JLNC.